Did you know?

 The Taung Skull site forms part of the Cradle of Humankind World Heritage Site.

-The Taung Heritage Route marks a location of significant scientific importance, for it was here, in 1924, encased in limestone in the Buxton quarry, that the 2.5-million-year-old fossilised skull of a child was revealed.
+The Taung Heritage Route marks a location of significant scientific importance, for it was here, in 1924, encased in limestone in the Buxton quarry, that the 2.5-million-year-old fossilised skull of a hominid child was revealed.

 Recent evidence has solved the mystery of the three-year-old child's death.
-It was killed by a large bird of prey, probably an eagle.
+It was most likely killed by a large bird of prey, probably an eagle.
 Looking up from the valley at the site's location, you can almost imagine these predatory birds riding the overhead thermals.

 The Taung Heritage Route encourages visitors to follow in the prehistoric footsteps of our hominid forefathers and gives a rare glimpse into our distant past and the region that early humans once called home.